Bytom: Sport

 Bytom is home to Polonia Bytom which has both a football and an ice hockey team (TMH Polonia Bytom).
-Its football team played in the Ekstraklasa from 2007 to 2011, winning it twice in 1954 and in 1962.
+Its football team played in the Ekstraklasa, most recently from 2007 to 2011, winning it twice in 1954 and in 1962.
 The Szombierki district is home to another former Polish champion Szombierki Bytom which won the title in 1980, and is one of the oldest clubs in the region.
+Other areas of the city host football clubs such as Górniki which is home to lower league club Rodło Górniki, founded in 1946.